dynamsoft-docs/license-server-docs/selfhosting/ConfigureReverseProxyUsingNginx.md

 sudo make-ssl-cert generage-default-snakeoil
 ```

 Your client needs to be configured to trust that self-signed certificate.
-For example, if you are running a web application, you can open the page `https://www.yoursite.com/dls/page/index.html#/` in the browser and do the following
+For example, if you are running a web application, you can open the page `https://<IP or www.yoursite.com>/dls/page/index.html#/` in the browser and do the following

 * Page shows warning about the self-signed certificate
 * Click `Advanced`